 Slow Cooker Wild Mushroom Soup

-You will love this rich and well-seasoned slow cooker soup which is taken up a notch with wild mushrooms.
-A splash of Chardonnay wine and herbs highlight those beautiful earthy flavors of mushrooms in this irresistible dish.
+You will love this rich and well-seasoned slow-cooker soup, which is taken up a notch with wild mushrooms.
+A splash of Chardonnay wine and herbs highlights the beautiful earthy flavors of mushrooms in this irresistible dish.

 An Asian designed bowl is cropped for the photo and full of creamy mushrooms soup with extra wild mushrooms on top.